 When someone is in an auto accident, many times one person is completely at fault.
-In these cases, the fight is over how much money the inured person is going to get based on the amount of their losses.
+In these cases, the fight is over how much money the injured person will receive.
+They base the compensation on the amount of their losses.
 Prior to comparative fault laws, the law required that the at-fault person pay 100 percent of the damages.
-However, if the injured person was even a small amount to blame, (called contributorily negligent) then that person would get zero compensation.
+However, if the injured person was partially to blame, (called contributorily negligent) then that person would get zero compensation.

-Many felt this wasn’t fair since it’s not usually so black and white as to how much each person was at fault, and then if a plaintiff (the person bringing the lawsuit) was even 1 percent at fault, they would get nothing.
+Many felt this wasn’t fair.
+Since it’s not usually so black and white as to how much each person was at fault.
+Plus if a plaintiff (the person bringing the lawsuit) was even 1 percent at fault, they would get nothing.
 So what would be fair?

-In the 1960s, the idea of dividing fault between the parties emerged, and today all but four states in the U.S., assign a percentage of fault in the accident to each party, and then each person pays their own percentage of fault for the plaintiff’s injuries.
-This is called comparative negligence or comparative fault.
+In the 1960s, the idea of dividing fault between the parties emerged.
+Today all but four states in the U.S., assign a percentage of fault in the accident to each party.
+As a result, each person pays their own percentage of fault for the plaintiff’s injuries.
+They call this comparative negligence or comparative fault.

 Injured?
 Before reading further please note that you may contact us for a free consultation where we will provide legal advice.
-Below is simply legal information and should not be taken as advice.
-Also, many cases are settled outside of court.
+Below is simply legal information and one should not take it as advice.
+Also, many case settlements happen outside of court.

 Types of Comparative Fault

-There are two primary approaches to comparative fault: One is called pure comparative fault, and the other is modified comparative fault.
-Tampa, and the entire State of Florida, uses a pure comparative fault system.
+There are two primary approaches to comparative fault.
+One is a pure comparative fault, and the other is a modified comparative fault.
+Tampa and the entire State of Florida uses a pure comparative fault system.

 Pure Comparative Fault

-In this system, the court will assign fault to each responsible person (ie: the drivers in an auto accident) and then each person is responsible for the plaintiff’s damages up to their percentage of fault.
+In this system, the court will assign fault to each responsible person (ie: the drivers in an auto accident).
+Then each person is responsible for the plaintiff’s damages up to their percentage of fault.
 For example, if the court finds the plaintiff to be 20 percent at fault and the defendant 80 percent at fault, then each would pay that percentage of the plaintiff’s damages.
 If the damages were $100,000, then the plaintiff would get 80 percent of the damages or $80,000.

 Modified Comparative Fault

-In these states, fault is assigned to each party, but if a plaintiff brings a lawsuit against a defendant, and the jury finds that the plaintiff is more than 50 percent at fault, then he or she could not recover anything.
+In these states, they assign fault to each party.
+However, if a plaintiff brings a lawsuit against a defendant, and the jury finds that the plaintiff is more than 50 percent at fault, then he or she may not recover anything.
 It works like this: Let’s say there is $100k in damages, and one driver believes the other is more at fault than the other.
 If this driver sues, then he or she is the plaintiff and the other is the defendant.

 If the jury finds that the plaintiff was 55 percent at fault, then the plaintiff would lose the lawsuit and collect nothing.